mkloczko/derive-storable-plugin/README.md

 # Introduction

-The goal of `generic-storable-plugin` is to support the [generic-storable](https://www.github.com/mkloczko/generic-storable) package.
+The goal of `derive-storable-plugin` is to support the [derive-storable](http://hackage.haskell.org/package/derive-storable) package.
 It introduces optimisations to GStorable methods derived using GHC.Generics at core-to-core passes.

 # Usage